streampipes/streampipes-docs/website/blog/2018-06-18-how-to-understand-your-machine-data.md

 <img class="blog-image" style="max-width:70%;" src="/blog/assets/2018-06-18/02_anlage.png" alt="Water Circle Image">

-Before we go into detail, we want to explain the term streaming data, because we focus on machine and sensor data which is continually produced in a stream.
+Before we go into detail, we want to explain the term streaming data, because we focus on machine and sensor data which is continually produced in a streaming fashion.
 The opposite of streaming data are fixed sized data sets, called batch data.
 Since always new data is produced by sensors, it is not possible to wait till all data is completely produced and then process it.
-This challenge must be resolved by systems and algorithms that process this data.
 Different to that is batch data.
-The advantage is when the processing starts no new data is added anymore.
+The advantage of batch data is, when the processing starts no new data is added anymore.
 Streaming data can also be processed with batch processing systems.
-Therefore, a data stream must be separated into fixed chunks of data which are then processed in a batch fashion.
+Therefore, a data stream must be separated into fixed chunks which are then processed in a batch fashion.
 This is possible but the more natural fit is to use streaming systems since they were designed to process streaming data.

 In an environment where we process machine data we have different components.